IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Pink Noise Results

 The pink noise results usually best represent how most amplifiers are actually used.
+Pink noise simulates program material with a 12-14 dB crest factor.
+This “noise power” is typically 1/8 rated power.

-Figure 7 – Continuous Pink Noise Test Results
+Figure 8 – Continuous Pink Noise Test Results

 As you can see, the current draw for noise is much lower than that of a sine wave.
 This represents a good lower limit for sizing circuit breakers and cooling systems.